kalkrishnan/kalkrishnan.github.io/_posts/2015-04-16-docker-vagrant.md

 This allows for automated creation of VMs based on said script.
 This helps in creation of consistent environments across all regions(Dev, QA, Production).

->

-	* Providers Vagrant itself doesn’t provide any virtualization functionality.
+	* Providers: Vagrant relies on Providers to interact with software installed on the vms.